CMMC Attestation Risk

 For Level 2 CUI contractors, Year 1 brings a C3PAO audit and certificate.
 Years 2 and 3 require executive self-assessment and SPRS affirmation.
 For Level 1 FCI contractors, annual self-attestation is the only verification the government receives.
 Every upload is a new legal claim.

-What Triggers False Claims Act Exposure?
+What triggers False Claims Act exposure under CMMC?

 The FCA doesn't require proof of intentional fraud.
 It requires only that you knew, or should have known, the representation was false.
 Four patterns drive exposure: